top of page

 14 Most Found Plastics in the Ocean: What You Need to Know

-Happy Plastic Free July!
-Every year, I look forward to this month dedicated to reducing plastic use.
-It's a perfect time to highlight the most common and harmful plastics found in our oceans.
+Happy Plastic-Free July!
+I look forward to this month, dedicated to reducing plastic use, each year.
+It's a perfect time to highlight the most common and harmful plastics in our oceans.
 Reducing these plastics can make a significant impact.
 Here’s what you need to know and some simple swaps to help you get started.

 To begin your plastic-free journey or help you get even more serious- check out this store, Lite Foot Company in person or online!
 They ship too!